PuntoCommerce/marketing-cloud-connector/doc/doc2/PostmanAutomation.md

 ### Scripts

-Execute the scripts in the following order :
+Execute the scripts in the following order:

-1. Auth : Request SFMC Token : This step saves the auth token.
+1. Auth : Request SFMC Token - This step saves the auth token.
 2. General: Gets the data extension template ID's and stores them in the variables.
 3. Account Created.
 4. Account Updated.